Mars455/Mars455/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hey!
 My name is Mark, and I am from the UK.
-I am currently working in IT Support, looking to get into the developer world.
+I am currently working in IT Support, looking to get into the developer world. </br>
-Recently, I have been working on a Minecraft Mod (Java) and my own Website.
+Recently, I have been working on a Minecraft Mod (Java) and my own Website. </br>
-I've also been setting up my server using proxmox/ Happy to chat, add me on discord under the same username! @Mars455
+I've also been setting up my server using proxmox. </br>
+Happy to chat, add me on discord under the same username! @Mars455